-Spencer: So that now what I’m seeing, and, Bryan, you probably are too, I’m seeing out of state investors paying upwards of $100,000 for a turnkey property in those areas.
+Spencer: So now what I’m seeing, and, Bryan, you probably are too, is out of state investors paying upwards of $100,000 for a turnkey property in those areas.

-Spencer: Yeah.
-On the retail market to the investor?
+Spencer: On the retail market to the investor?

 Spencer: Wow.
 So Section 8 has changed as well.
-Section 8 prices have gone up from…back in Center Point, back in, you know, 10, 15 years ago, you were getting probably an average of $700 to $750 a month.
+Section 8 prices have gone up in the past 10-15 years.
+We used to get probably an average of $700 a month.

 Bryan: Three-bedroom voucher.

-Spencer: Three-bedroom voucher.
-And now the three-bedroom voucher is what?
+Spencer: And now the three-bedroom voucher is what?

-Bryan: We’re seeing, and over in the western part of town we just rented up six houses over there as little as 850, as much as 950, three-bedroom voucher.
+Bryan: Over in the western part of town, Ensley, Green Acres, Midfield, we just rented six houses over there for as little as $850, three-bedroom voucher.

-Spencer: Okay.
-And then what about the Center Point, Roebuck, Huffman area?
+Spencer: What about the Center Point, Roebuck, Huffman area?

-I probably would not take less than 950, and that’s in the Huffman, Roebuck, Center Point area.
-East Lake, we just rented one in East Lake, 920 a month, three-bedroom voucher.
+I probably would not take less than $950 in the Huffman, Roebuck, Center Point area.

-Spencer: So I will say this, this is what I know about Bryan’s properties, and you can look at some of his houses on investbirmingham.com, the rehab is phenomenal.
+Spencer: So I will say this, this is what I know about Bryan’s properties, the rehab is phenomenal.
+You can look at some of his houses on investbirmingham.com.

-It’s not a rental grade just throw it in there remodel.
-It is a very, very well done new appliances, new flooring, fresh paint everywhere, very good looking houses.
+It is not a rental grade remodel.
+It is very well done, with new appliances, new flooring, fresh paint everywhere.
+The end up being very good looking houses.

-But so, if you think you can come in and just kind of throw something together and get 950 a month, that’s not going to happen, because the demand is there for your properties based on how nice they are and how good they are.
+With that being said, if you think you can come in and kind of throw something together and get $950 a month, that’s not going to happen.
+The demand is there for your properties based on how nice they are.

-So yeah, I mean, you know, there’s a limited number of Section 8 vouchers, if that’s what you’re looking forward.
-So, you’re doing everything you can to go after that particular tenant.
+There is a limited number of Section 8 vouchers, if that is what you are looking for.
+So, you have to do everything you can to go after that particular tenant.
 Remodeling is one thing you can do.

-Spencer: So tell me, why don’t you maybe give us a little bit of a tip?
+Spencer: So why don’t you maybe give us a little bit of a tip?

-When I talk to real estate investors out of state (Birmingham Real Estate Investing ), you know, most of them do ask about Center Point and I tell them if they can find a deal, you know, you can buy a house there, obviously.
+When I talk to out of state real estate investors about Birmingham Real Estate Investing, most of them ask about Center Point.
+I tell them if they can find a deal, they can buy a house there and be successful.

-Are there any other areas of Birmingham that are less…like that just don’t get as much publicity or people don’t know about, that are just as good or maybe even kind of coming up?
+Are there any other areas of Birmingham that don’t get as much publicity.
+Areas that are just as good or maybe up-and-coming that people are not aware of?

 Up And Coming Areas

 Bryan: Well, my first area would be East Lake.
-We are now actually recounting houses in East Lake that I don’t know five years ago or so if we could have.
+We are now actually recounting houses in East Lake that I would not have five or so years ago.

 Do Your Homework

-Whether you can see it coming or not, I mean, if you’re an out of state investor, you most definitely need to come to the city of Birmingham to see the area you are investing in.
+If you are an out of state investor, you most definitely need to come to the city of Birmingham to see the area you are investing in.

-You should know exactly what you’re buying, the neighborhood, the block.
-If you are unable to come see it yourself, you need to have somebody very knowledgeable on the ground who can tell you those things because you can get burned real fast.
+You should know exactly what you are buying, the neighborhood, the block.
+If you are unable to come see it yourself, you need to have somebody very knowledgable on the ground who can advise you.

-Spencer: Okay.
-So, East Lake, give me one more.
-Give me one more market.
+Spencer: So, after describing East Lake, give me one more market that people may not be aware of.

 Bryan: Well, I will always love the western part of town.
-You know, is there, you know, our Towns or Pleasant Groves, I mean, those are great areas.
+You know, our Towns or Pleasant Groves, those are great areas.

 I am still a huge fan of certain areas of Ensley, one is called the Green Acres area, I love it.

-If you’re an out of state investor and you ever wanted to potentially buy a turnkey property, I would say Bryan would provide you with a very, very solid house.
+If you are an out of state investor and wanted to potentially buy a turnkey property, I would say Bryan would provide you with a very solid house.